vishaldeepsinghkamboj/v_safe/README.txt

-NOTE:- Due to different API's it make not work.
+NOTE:- Due to different API's it may not work.